WASHINGTON'S LEADING BUSINESS MAGAZINE

 How to Pitch a Story or Guest Column to Seattle Business

-1. AUDIENCE: Seattle Business Magazine has about 105,000 readers.
+1. AUDIENCE: Seattle Business Magazine has thousands of readers.
 Most are business, health care and nonprofit executives living in Washington state.
 They tend to have high incomes and are involved in important business decisions.
-They look to Seattle Business magazine for news about Washington state.
-We are not interested in companies headquartered out of state unless they have a major presence here.
+They look to Seattle Business magazine for perspective on business and economics in Washington state.
+We do not cover companies headquartered out of state unless they have a major presence here.

-2. THE COMPANIES WE COVER: Although we focus on companies that have at least several million dollars in sales, we make an exception for start-ups or other companies that have significant growth potential.
+2. THE BUSINESSES WE COVER: Although we focus on companies that have at least several million dollars in annual sales, we make an exception for startups or other companies that have significant growth potential.
 We will also consider smaller companies that may have a larger impact on the business environment or represent a larger trend.

 4. STORY IDEAS: We are always interested in stories about why particular companies have succeeded or failed.
 That's our bread and butter.
 But there are an endless number of other ways to approach business stories: